RaffiKian/RKCalendar/README.md

     RKManager(calendar: Calendar.current, minimumDate: Date(), maximumDate: maxDate, mode: 1)

-Note, mode 2 is automatically toggled internally.
+Note, mode 2 is automatically toggled internally and the end date must be greater than the start date.

 ## Multi-dates selection